quat1024/apathy/docs/2.x/JSON.md

 ## Dumping

-`general.cfg` has options for dumping the built-in rule as a JSON file (in `/config/apathy/dumps/builtin-rule.json` and `builtin-rule-opt.json`), if you would like to see an example.
+`general.cfg` has options for dumping the built-in rule as a JSON file if you would like to see an example.
+If you turn that on, the file will be dumped to:

+* old versions: `config/apathy/dumps/builtin-rule.json`
+* 2.5: `apathy-dumps/builtin-rule.json`

-Previous versions used some DataFixerUpper `Codec` stuff that outputted the json with a strange format (`type` at the bottom). **In versions >=2.5**, the JSON handling code has been completely rewritten and does not use `Codec`, so the JSON is nice looking.
+Previous versions used some DataFixerUpper `Codec` stuff that outputted the json with a strange format (`type` at the bottom). **In versions >=2.5** the JSON handling code has been completely rewritten and does not use `Codec`, so the JSON is nice looking.

-(If you'd like to use the dumped rule as a starting point to create your own `mobs.json`, remember to remove the `evaluate_json_file` rule!)
+(If you'd like to use the dumped rule as a starting point to create your own `mobs.json`, remember to remove the `evaluate_json_file` rule!!!)

 # Json Format